brimoran/Digital-Ocean-set-up/README.md

 `sudo adduser rstudio`

-Check its up and running by accessing at IP address of Droplet (you'll find this on the dashboard in Digital Ocean) on port 8787:
+Check it’s up and running by accessing at IP address of Droplet (you'll find this on the dashboard in Digital Ocean) on port 8787:

 http://DIGITALOCEANDROPLETIPADDRESSHERE:8787/auth-sign-in